The first signs of summer

-Enjoy a whole host of stories, lore and music celebrating the cross quarter festival that is Bealtaine.
-Recorded on the 1st May 2021 on Facebook Live as part of our www.ramblinghouse.ie storytelling project, it is also available on Spotify as a playlist with additional May Day inspired tunes on it.
+Enjoy a whole host of stories, lore and music celebrating the cross-quarter festival that is Bealtaine.
+Recorded on the 1st May 2021 on Facebook Live as part of our www.ramblinghouse.ie storytelling project, it is also available on Spotify as a playlist with additional May Day-inspired tunes on it bringing it to well over three hours.

 Bealtaine is the Irish May Day festival.
 It is usually held on the 1st May, or about halfway between the spring equinox and the summer solstice – for our recording in 2021, the correct astronomical date was the 5th of May.
 Historically, it was widely observed throughout Ireland, Scotland and the Isle of Man.
 In Irish it is Bealtaine ([ˈbʲal̪ˠt̪ˠənʲə]), in Scottish Gaelic Bealltainn ([ˈpjaul̪ˠt̪ˠɪɲ]) and in Manx Gaelic Boaltinn or Boaldyn.
-It is one of the four cross quarter days—along with Imbolc in February, Lughnasa in August and Samhain at the end of October.
+It is one of the four cross-quarter days of the Celtic calendar—along with Imbolc on the 1st February, Lughnasa on the 1st August and Samhain on the 1st of November.
+It should be noted that in ancient pagan Ireland, a new day was regarded as starting once the sun set.
+This is why what we now know as Halloween is celebrated on the eve of the 1st of November for this was when the ancient festival of Samhain began and why the customs of Bealtaine also commenced on the evening before.

 The festival Bealtaine is referenced in the earliest Irish literature and it is associated with important events in Irish mythology.
 It marked the beginning of summer and was when cattle were driven out to the summer pastures.
 Rituals were performed to protect the cattle, crops and people, and to encourage growth.
 Special bonfires were kindled on May Eve, and their flames, smoke and ashes were deemed to have protective powers.
 The people and their cattle would walk around the bonfire, or between two bonfires, and sometimes leap over flames or embers.
 All household fires would be doused and then re-lit from the Bealtaine bonfire.